kjarada/Calc_endpoint/README.md

 # Calc_endpoint
-python software to calculate end points from different starting points using Bearings and distance
+# python software to calculate end points from different starting points using Bearings and Distance
+# Contributions are Welcome